odarroyo/opseestools/README.md

 This is a library to be used with OpenSeesPy.

 It includes a collection of analysis functions that are useful if you are analyzing frames or wall buildings both in two and three dimensions, storing the results in Python variables.
-It also includes another useful tools for processing results and creating scripts
+It also includes another useful tools for processing results and creating scripts.
+Full documentation available at https://opseestools.readthedocs.io/en/latest/index.html

 ## How to cite